-Accepting the generated workload distributions as reasonable, we turn to check the results of evaluations of the EASY scheduler, which is probably the most commonly used backfilling scheduler [18].
-The results for waiting time and slowdown are shown in Fig. 6 (results for response time exhibit similar behavior to wait time).
+Accepting the generated workload distributions as reasonable, we turn to check the results of evaluations of the EASY scheduler, which is probably the most commonly used backfilling scheduler [29, 15].
+The results for waiting time and slowdown are shown in Fig. 9 (results for response time exhibit similar behavior to wait time).
 The slowdown results are the most varied.
-In five of the eight logs we checked, the distribution was more or less around the value obtained using the original log.
+In six of the nine logs we checked, the distribution was more or less around the value obtained using the original log.
 This is exemplified by the BLUE and CTC logs in the figure.
 But in other cases the original result was at the very end of the distribution, either higher or lower than nearly all the others (as in DS or HPC2N, respectively, which were the two most extreme cases).
-The results for slowdown were more onesided, being distributed either around the original values (as for DS and CTC) or largely above them (as for BLUE and HPC2N).
-The explanation appears to be that in some logs there are more sparse days, in which very few jobs arrive and therefore all wait times are short or nil.
+The results for wait time were more one-sided, being distributed either around the original values (as for DS and CTC) or largely above them (as for BLUE and HPC2N).
+The explanation appears to be that in some logs there are more sparse periods, in which very few jobs arrive and therefore all wait times are short or nil.
 Our resampling tends to distribute users and jobs somewhat more evenly.